- Founders in the Cloud

 Is the current wave of Generative AI hype or real?

 When I first used the Web, my first thought was how useless it was.
 I was an engineering student at the time and had noticed this new thing called Mosaic on my school’s network.
-After browsing around for half an hour, I gave up and went back to working hacking into other student’s Xterm sessions.
+After browsing around for half an hour, I gave up and went back to work hacking into other student’s Xterm sessions.

 I was already pretty familiar with the Internet.
 I had grown up with computers, used modems to connect to BBSes (bulletin board systems), and used various resources like Gopher for school.
 This new thing called the “Web” looked so lame though with its links to nowhere, wall of text, and useless sites.